"

 Overview

-Think about your experience in changing situations.
-Progressing from grade school to middle, then high school.
-Being promoted from dishwasher to cook.
-Any experience that is considered “moving up.”
-You may show proficient welding skills during school and then feel you are in over your head on your first welding job.
-You may be a highly skilled and experienced welder in the construction industry and face a steep learning curve when starting a new job in a shipyard.
-Your emotions may range from excitement to fear, and you may even experience full-blown imposter syndrome.
+This is almost certain to happen in your welding career.
+You may show proficient skills during school and then feel as if you are in over your head on your first welding job.
+You may be a highly skilled and experienced welder in the construction industry and then face a steep learning curve when starting a new job in a shipyard.
+During such situations your emotions may range from excitement to fear, and you may even experience imposter syndrome.
 However, you are not alone; we all experience the same.
 It is called “growth.”

-While nothing can replace actual experience, this chapter will discuss the equipment you may see in different industries and hopefully prepare you for your first day on your new job.
+While nothing can replace actual experience, this chapter will discuss the conditions, workload, and equipment you may encounter in different industries with the intention of helping you be prepared for your first day on your new job and any transitions that may come after.

 Objectives